 In some states a documented vision screening or comprehensive eye examination is required before beginning school.

 Vision screening is more efficient and cost effective (which allows many more children to be examined) than a complete examination on every child.
 Only about 2 to 4% of children have an eye problem that requires treatment, so it is not practical to perform a comprehensive eye examination on every child.
 In addition, some problems are missed on a one-time comprehensive eye examination, so it is preferable to have several screenings performed over time.
 Also, mandated comprehensive eye examinations likely result in glasses being prescribed unnecessarily for many children.

 Nevertheless, if a child has known risk factors for eye disease, if there is a family history of pediatric eye disease, or if a child has signs or symptoms suspicious for a vision problem, it is reasonable and appropriate for a child to have a comprehensive eye examination.

-If a child fails a vision screening at any age, the child should be referred for a comprehensive eye examination.
 By age 3 or 4 years, most children are able to cooperate for subjective visual acuity testing using an eye chart.
 If a child is unable to cooperate for visual acuity testing at age 3, a second attempt should be made within 6 months, if the child is age 4, a second attempt should be made within one month.
 If retesting is impossible or inconclusive, then the child should be referred for a comprehensive eye examination if possible by an eye care provider who has experience with the assessment and treatment of children.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶